 The Estelle Jones School of Dance was created in 1963, by Estelle Jones, an exceptionally gifted dancer and teacher, who had world class training in Classical Ballet, and sought to share her gifts and knowledge with the people who would appreciate them for generations to come.

 Miss Cathy follows in the footsteps of her mother (Miss Estelle).
 She became a teacher's assistant at a young age, calling the dance studio her second home.
 Pursuing her love of teaching, Miss Cathy attended Central Connecticut State University and received a B.S. degree in Education, becoming dually certified in Special Education and Elementary Education.
-She has been employed with the Plymouth Board of Education for thirty one years.
-Miss Cathy has taught Special Education for eight years, first grade for one year, and has been teaching second grade for the past twenty two years.
-Miss Cathy is a memeber of Dance Masters of America, Inc., and the Dance Teachers' Club of Connecticut, (Chapter #18), of D.M.A.
+She has been employed with the Plymouth Board of Education for thirty two years.
+Miss Cathy has taught Special Education for eight years, first grade for one year, 2nd grade for 23 years.
+She is very excited to be teaching Kindergarten in the fall!.
+Miss Cathy is a member of Dance Masters of America, Inc., and the Dance Teachers' Club of Connecticut, (Chapter #18), of D.M.A.
 She is an active member of the organization, and through D.M.A., is certified by test to teach dance.
 Miss Cathy also keeps up her studies at monthly master classes, at conventions, workshops and at various dance studios in New York City.
 She has taught for the Arts in Action Camp in Avon, and has taught Greek Folk dancing to children of various ages at the Saint George Greek Orthodox Cathedral.
 Miss Cathy's inspiration comes from watching her students excel in every endeavor they pursue.